6/23/2025

-The Science of Reading vs. Balanced Literacy
+The Science of Reading vs. Balanced Literacy: Why Evidence-Based Instruction Wins Out

-This post is Part Three of a three-blog series that highlights the differences between the science of reading and balanced literacy.
+This post is Part Three of a three-post series that highlights the differences between the science of reading and balanced literacy.
 This series explores what the science of reading is, how it differs from balanced literacy, and why these differences impact student outcomes.

 Check out Parts One and Two to learn more about the impact of “the reading wars” and how our brains learn to read.

-Reading is an equity issue.
-Only about 33% of American fourth grade students and 31% of eighth grade students are reading proficiently, and these opportunity gaps are even more significant for underprivileged students.
-Fortunately, we now have research that illuminates the science of teaching reading.
+Fortunately, more educators are familiar with science of teaching research.
 Following this research, we can close literacy gaps and help every child learn to read proficiently.
 The solution lies in evidence-based instruction, because while learning to speak is an innate process, neuroscience research tells us that learning to read is not.

 Through decades of studies in neuroscience, education, psychology, and more, experts have determined the best practices behind the science of teaching reading, and we are seeing this evidence-based instruction make a difference in children’s lives.